FlashBias: Fast Computation of Attention with Bias: Experiments

 \paragraph{Setups} We test FlashBias on the image classification task based on Swin Transformer v2 \cite{liu2022swin}.
 Specifically, we adopt the open-source SwinV2-B model\footnote{\href{https://github.com/microsoft/Swin-Transformer/blob/main/configs/swinv2/swinv2_base_patch4_window12to24_192to384_22kto1k_ft.yaml}{Model and training configurations of SwinV2-B.}}.
 This model contains 24 layers with input resolution as $384\times 384$ and window size as $24\times 24$, thus, the sequence length of its WindowAttention is 576.
 WindowAttention in every layer contains a relative position bias with size $\#\operatorname{heads}\times576\times576$, which is set as a learnable model parameter.
 We attempt to speed up the WindowAttention computation with FlashBias.
 All the efficiency metrics are evaluated under a batch size of 64.

 \paragraph{Implementation} Since the biases are set as learnable parameters, we directly obtain them from a pretrained model and adopt the SVD decomposition to generate decomposed factor tensors.
-However, we observed that not all heads present low-rank bias matrices, as shown in Figure \ref{fig:swin_bias}.
-Thus, we propose to split the heads into two subsets according to the biases' ranks.
-For the subset with large ranks, we still adopt the vanilla FlashAttention with Bias, while adopting FlashBias for the low-rank subset.
+However, we observed that in one layer, not all heads present low-rank bias matrices, as shown in Figure \ref{fig:swin_bias}. {Thus, we only adopt FlashBias to layers where most of heads' biases are of low rank, that is, the last 8 layers of SwinV2-B, while employing vanilla FlashAttention with Bias for the other layers.}

 \paragraph{Results} In Table \ref{tab:swin_res}, we can find a serious performance drop in ``Pure FlashAttention'' (without bias, Acc@1 87\%$\to$9\%), which verifies the essentiality of bias and also highlights the importance of speedup attention with bias.
-Further, compared to the official implementation, FlashBias can reduce 60\% running time and 57\% memory cost, which is valuable for real-time development.
-More importantly, FlashBias will only slightly affect the final performance, where the top-1 accuracy drops less than 0.02\% and the fluctuation of the top-5 accuracy (0.002\%) is within the standard deviation.
-In particular, even using well-established quantization techniques still will bring a 0.64\% top-1 accuracy drop for 22\% speedup according to the FasterTransformer document\footnote{\href{https://github.com/NVIDIA/FasterTransformer/blob/main/docs/swin_guide.md}{FasterTransformer released by NVIDIA.}}.
-This comparison demonstrates that the low-rank property is a principal basis for fast computation.
+Further, compared to the official implementation, FlashBias can reduce 60\% running time and 27\% memory cost, which is valuable for real-time development.

+More importantly, FlashBias will not affect the performance, where the top-5 accuracy drops less than 0.02\% and the fluctuation of the top-1 accuracy (+0.042\%) is within the standard deviation.
+In particular, even using well-established quantization techniques will still cause a 0.64\% top-1 accuracy drop for 22\% speedup according to the FasterTransformer document\footnote{\href{https://github.com/NVIDIA/FasterTransformer/blob/main/docs/swin_guide.md}{FasterTransformer released by NVIDIA.}}.
+This comparison demonstrates that the low-rank property is a principal basis for fast computation of attention.

 Also, FlexAttention seriously degenerates in SwinV2-B. This is because, unlike experiments in Section \ref{sec:overall_compare}, Swin Transformer's bias matrices are different in value and shape among different layers, which requires recompilation each time.
 This issue has also been mentioned by FlexAttention's author as ``\emph{If you are adding a [B, H, N, N] bias tensor, then you honestly shouldn't be using FlexAttention}''\footnote{\href{https://github.com/pytorch-labs/attention-gym/issues/123}{Discussion about FlexAttention with dynamic bias matrix.}}.